 Centrifugal Pumps Types | How it works | Features | Applications |

-Vertical Centrifugal Pumps | A vertical pump draws in fluid below the surface and transports it through pipes to the surface. | ● Small footprint ● Adjustable length ● Highly adaptable | ● Sewage ● Industrial wastewater ● Mine slurry |
+Vertical Centrifugal Pumps | A vertical pump draws in fluid below the surface, and then transports it through pipes to the surface. | ● Small footprint ● Adjustable length ● Highly adaptable | ● Sewage ● Industrial wastewater ● Mine slurry |

-Horizontal Centrifugal Pumps | Centrifugal force is used to suck in the fluid and convert it into pressure. | ● Simple structure ● Low failure rate ● Easy to install and maintain | ● Irrigation ● Mine slurry ● Metallurgy ● Tunnel Boring ● Dredging |
+Horizontal Centrifugal Pumps | The horizontal centrifugal pump draws in fluid through the centrifugal force, and then the impeller throws the fluid out from the outlet. | ● Simple structure ● Low failure rate ● Easy to install and maintain | ● Irrigation ● Mine slurry ● Metallurgy ● Tunnel Boring ● Dredging |

-Submersible Pumps | A submersible pump draws fluid from the water and transports it to the surface through a pipe. | ● Works underwater ● No cavitation ● High efficiency | ● Municipal water ● Agricultural irrigation ● Dredging ● Mining |
+Submersible Pumps | Submersible pumps draw liquid underwater and then deliver it to the surface through pipes. | ● Works underwater ● No cavitation ● High efficiency | ● Municipal water ● Agricultural irrigation ● Dredging ● Mining |

 2. Axial Flow Pump